Misspecified Bernstein-Von Mises theorem for hierarchical models

 This tends to zero in probability.
 This finishes the proof of the lemma. \end{proof}

 \begin{acks}[Acknowledgments] We would like to thank Harry van Zanten for proposing the problem and the fruitful discussions in the beginning of the project.
 Furthermore, we would also like to thank Elena Sellentin for discussing novel statistical problems in astronomy and helping us in selecting relevant examples. \end{acks} \begin{funding} Co-funded by the European Union (ERC, BigBayesUQ, project number: 101041064).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.

-The research leading to these results is partly financed by a Spinoza prize awarded by the Netherlands Organisation for Scientific Research (NWO). \end{funding}
+The research leading to these results is partly financed by a NWO Spinoza prize by the Netherlands Organisation for Scientific Research (NWO). \end{funding}